CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

     This guide will primarily use `az cli` along with `PowerShell` to manage the AKS cluster.
 It is recommended to follow along, but not necessarily required.

 ### Azure checks
 When doing a Kubernetes upgrade, nodes will `surge` to try minimise downtime of the application.
-This means that additional Nodes in the `Node Pool` will be spun up at upgrade time and may cause issues if preparation isn't done beforehand.
+This means that additional nodes in the `Node Pool` will be spun up at upgrade time and may cause issues if preparation isn't done beforehand.

 - Quota